amidoimidazol/GSEA/README.md

 All the databases must follow the same naming convention.

 ##Use:
 If you input a background gene set (pool) and a sample gene set along with a GO gene database the program calculates the probability of enrichment in each go category in the database.

-##Commands:
-Running the test with the predefined values:

-    hypergeometric

-List of commands:

-    hypergeometric -h

-Manual input of database and genes:

-    hypergeometric -m

-Define costume database sample and pool:

-    hypergeometric -f -d database.txt -s sample.txt -p pool.txt